JulianMar/nuxt-bugsnag/README.md

 }
 ```

-If you don't want to use two API keys just use apiKey property
+If you don't want to use two API keys just use the apiKey property

 ```js
 {